dperson/samba/README.md

                     required arg: "<name>;<comment>;</path>"
                     <name> is how it's called for clients
                     <path> path to share
-                    [browseable] default:'yes' or 'no'
+                    NOTE: for the default values, just leave blank [browseable] default:'yes' or 'no'
                     [readonly] default:'yes' or 'no'
                     [guest] allowed default:'yes' or 'no'